Ventilation via conventional endotracheal tube or our ultrathin Tritube

 Evone is the only commercially available ventilator applying FCV® , directing both the inspiration and the expiration of an anesthetized patient requiring mechanical ventilation.
 Evone’s FCV® ventilation mode is based on a controlled inspiration and expiration flow from a set PEEP to a set peak pressure and vice versa, relying on intratracheally measured pressures.

-Evone’s FCV® ventilation mode can be used with any adult endotracheal tube (single or double lumen, at least size 5 mm ID).
+Evone’s FCV® ventilation mode can be used with any adult endotracheal tube (~2 – 10 mm ID).
 This mode allows the use of Ventinova’s Tritube, an ultrathin endotracheal tube (outer diameter 4.4 mm) with an inflatable cuff to secure the airway.

 Additionally, Evone has a (High Frequency) Jet Ventilation mode, which requires an open airway.
 Jet ventilation can be used as breathing support while emerging the patient from mechanical ventilation to spontaneous breathing.
 Therefore, Evone is able to fully ventilate in case of an obstructed (sealed) airway and an open airway.